ImgBotApp/InternetNL/test/connresolver/passed/description_en.md

-Congratulations!
+Good!
 Domain signatures are validated for you.
 Therefore you are protected against false translation from signed domain names into rogue IP addresses.